Running up the score: Benefits in the BCS and other polls

-Some sports (especially American College sports) have used polls for determining matches and championships.
+Some sports (especially American College sports) have used polls for determining team rankings, matches, and championships.
 Certain coaches are notorious for running up the score to impress coaches and sportswriters who vote in the Amway Coaches Poll or AP Poll.
 It is a common allegation that some poll voters simply look at box scores before punching in their votes.
 When the Bowl Championship Series (BCS) existed in college football, the votes had a huge impact on who went to BCS games, including the national championship.
 Only by watching the game or game tape (or by careful box-score scrutiny) can a coach determine if a 49–21 score was caused by a fairly one-sided game or the winning team trying to make the score look more impressive when the game's outcome was certain.
 The BCS computers originally included margin of victory as a component, but the BCS removed that element after noticing large increases in teams running up the score.

 From the 2014 season, the BCS was replaced by the College Football Playoff (CFP).
 Polls do not play a role in determining CFP participants; instead, these teams are chosen by a selection committee similar to that used in the NCAA basketball tournament selection process.